Tragedy of the commons, adaptive muddling and durable behavior:

-Ecologist Garrett Hardin's "tragedy of the commons" () has proven a useful concept for understanding how we have come to be at the brink of numerous environmental catastrophes, some short-term or location-limited environmental crises, others global ecological dilemmas or long-term energy and resource descents.
+Ecologist Garrett Hardin's "tragedy of the commons" () has proven a useful concept for understanding how we have come to be at the brink of numerous environmental catastrophes, some short-term or place-based environmental crises, others global ecological dilemmas or long-term energy and resource descents.
 In short, people's behavior does sometimes cause civilization-threatening situations, not initiated by malicious outside forces, but rather, resulting from the apparently appropriate and innocent decisions of individuals and small groups, acting alone.

 We can start by correctly defining the problem being faced: a central issue here is whether human nature leads inexorably to unsustainable outcomes.
 The answer is a straightforward no. Although we are certainly capable of and do pursue maladaptive behavior (e.g., tragedy of the commons, resource over-consumption, ecological overshoot), such behavior is not our default operating condition and it is not inevitable.

 The challenge then is specifying the various conditions under which humans behave more reasonably.
 This is a centuries-old psychological quest.
-Recent research continues to address this challenge and a great many new findings from a wide variety of academic disciplines supports our taking a cautiously yet decidedly optimistic view of human nature (Clayton and Myers, 2009; ).
+Social science research continues to address this challenge and a great many new findings from a wide variety of academic disciplines supports our taking a cautiously, moderately and yet decidedly optimistic view of human nature (Clayton and Myers, 2009; ).
 While this empirical research is ongoing, there are nonetheless valid and useful findings to report.